pedrodamas0803/mechtest_ufmg/README.md

-# Tensile test module
+# Tensile Test library

-The tensile test is a module being developed to help teaching the Microstructural and mechanical characterization of metals course at Universidade Federal de Minas Gerais (Federal University of Minas Gerais.
-This course is offered by the Metallurgical and Materials Engineering Departament, that is part of the School of Engineering.
-The course is an elective for the Metallurgical Engineering undergraduate students.
+The Tensile Test project is being developed to help the students of the course of Microstructural and mechanical analysis of metals.
+This course is taught at UFMG, the Federal University of Minas Gerais, and it is offered as an elective for the undergraduate students of Metallurgical Engineering @ School of Engineering.

-The main goal of this project is to facilitate the classes and help the students to obtain consistent analysis of different datasets, so they can compare among each other and focus on the metallurgy of the discipline.